 Suggestions

-Add common certificate issues to check for (expired certs, self-signed, weak algorithms, missing intermediate certs) with detection methods
+Add specific examples of certificate issues to check for (expired certs, self-signed, weak algorithms, hostname mismatch) with corresponding detection code

 | Dimension | Reasoning | Score |